 - Bleeding in the stomach or gut.
 This is more common if you have a stomach or duodenal ulcer.
 It is also more likely if you take a steroid medicine or an anti-inflammatory medicine (such as ibuprofen) as well.
 As a rule, it is best to avoid taking both aspirin and these other medicines.
-If you develop upper abdominal pains, pass blood or black stools, or vomit blood, then stop taking the aspirin and see your doctor as soon as possible or go to the nearest casualty department.
+If you develop upper tummy (abdominal) pains, pass blood or black stools (faeces), or bring up (vomit) blood, stop taking the aspirin.
+Then see your doctor as soon as possible or go to the nearest casualty department.

 - Rarely, some people are allergic to aspirin.

 - Aspirin can occasionally make breathing symptoms worse if you have asthma.

 If you have problems with taking aspirin to prevent blood clots, then possible options include:

 - Taking an alternative antiplatelet medicine such as clopidogrel.